 All students participate in the Religious Education program of the school.
-Each class will organise a Liturgy or attend a Parish Mass which normally happens once a semester.
+Each class will assist in organising a Parish Mass, which normally happens once a semester.
 Family members, other staff and senior students are welcome to attend.
+Your child's RE teacher will advise you which Parish Mass has been allocated to your child's class and when and where it will be held.